 - ✅ LIFETIME WARRANTY & HASSLE-FREE REFUND.
 We stand behind the quality of our portable knife sharpener and guarantee your satisfaction with it.
 Contact us for...

-A fashionable appearance is only half of the equation; substance has importance too.
-This knife sharpener stands out from the crowd due to its clever blend of several materials for the abrasives.
+As per the photo, a fashionable appearance is only half of the equation; substance has importance too.
+This knife sharpener kitchen stands out from the crowd due to its clever blend of several materials for the abrasives.

 In the coarse step, diamond dust rods straighten the edge, forge a new cutting angle, and remove burrs.
 Next, tungsten carbide is used in the medium stage to deburr and correct the blade, while ceramic rods are used in the fine-honing stage to refine and give the blade a mirror-like shine.
 Skip the first two processes and run the blade through the final stages eight to ten times for a simple polish job before and after each usage without over-grinding the blades.
 Without surrendering too much metal from the edge, each cut should feel lighter and smoother.